iirasalo/WEB1-BE-WEEK1/Group-activity-3/README.md

 Refer to the following [article](https://nodesource.com/blog/an-absolute-beginners-guide-to-using-npm/)

 - What is a package.json file?
+--> package.json includes the packages and applications the project depends on, information about its unique source control, and specific metadata like the project's name, description, and author.

 - Difference between npm and node
+--> Node is a framework that runs JavaScript code on machine whilst npm is a package manager.
+By using npm we can install and remove javascript packages also known as node modules.

 - Explain the following command `npm init --yes`
+--> Can be used to set up a new or existing npm package (package.json).

 - How do you install third party modules?
+--> npm init --yes
+--> npm install <name of module>
-- Install express using the following command: `npm install express`
+- Install express using the following command: `npm install express` --> OK

 ## Links